Daniboy370/Masters-Project/README.md

 # Description

-My [**master's**](https://arxiv.org/abs/2008.07397) work in Aeronautical Engineering in the Technion university under supervisory of Prof. Barry Greenberg.
+My [**masters**](https://arxiv.org/abs/2008.07397) Aerospace Engineering under supervisory of Prof. Barry Greenberg, Technion.
-In a nutshell, based on Navier-Stokes equations, I derive an analytical development of a combustion model that oftentimes expresses the ignition of an injected fuel.
-Although being analytically expressed, it was practically found as non differentiable and thus, classic optimization techniques could not been applied.
+High pressure fuel is injected and iginited into a control volume that can be modeled using Navier-Stokes equations.
+After long (& wearisome) mathematical developments,  the combustion plane is expressed as a set of analytical equations (time invariant), where the normalized output represents the flame's height and temperature.
+Despite being continuous, the function was found practically non-differetiable, such that any classic optimization approaches (Gradient Besed) could not been applied.
 Therefore two optimization approaches were examined as a workaround :

 #### Data driven - Falied ☹️ :